ssec/sift/doc/source/installation.rst

 memory (RAM) the better experience you'll have with SIFT.

 * Windows 10+ / Mac OS X >11.0 / Linux >= Rocky Linux 8
-* 16GB RAM
+* 8GB RAM
-* SSD/NVMe drive with 128GB+ available
+* Disk space (preferrably on a SSD/NVMe drive) with 20GB+ available
-* GPU with 4GB VRAM and OpenGL 3+ support
+* GPU with 2GB VRAM and OpenGL 3+ support
-* Data files to be loaded can require up to 1TB or more
+* Data files to be loaded can require several GB of disk space

 Ultimately operating system support is limited to those supported by conda-forge as this is the primary package repository where dependencies